Mansfield City Schools

 7. White out, black out, or code all names of

 students, staff, and school buildings from all submitted work.

-and low), the teacher should group them all together as one piece of evidence.
+samples (high, med and low), the teacher should group them all together as one

-corner of the paper or document and the number is what should
+upper right-hand corner of the paper or document and the number is what should

 8.5" x 11" white paper

 One-half inch margin minimum on all sides

 Print on only one side of the page